#1, Group Therapy Sketchnotes

 If you’d like the full set of downloads, it’s available for a small charge that helps fuel the creation of more sustainable mental health art and resources.

-Open Letter to Educators Using Irvin Yalom’s “Love’s Executioner” As A Text in Counseling, Psychology, and Social Work Training Programs.
+Open Letter to Educators Using Irvin Yalom’s “Love’s Executioner” As a Text in Counseling, Psychology, and Social Work Training Programs.

 Yalom, in his treatment of this client and in how he dismisses as “boring” her disclosures of stigmatization and marginalization, IS an act of stigmatization.
-Research shows clearly that weight-based stigma negatively impacts mental health, increases binge eating, decreases the use of health care services, and increases the likelihood of weight gain over time.
+Research shows that weight-based stigma negatively impacts mental health, increases binge eating, decreases the use of health care services, and increases the likelihood of weight gain over time.
 Long-term studies repeatedly show that after a period of food restriction such as the one Yalom counseled his patient through, virtually all bodies will return to their beginning weight or heavier, often with poorer overall health due to the effects of weight cycling.

 If you choose to assign this text, actively engage it, and do so with the understanding that it is a dangerous text.
 Without a critical reading and robust discussion led by evidence-based HAES allies, Yalom’s text has the capacity to cause continued harm both to large-bodied students and all therapists who will encounter diverse bodies in their professional work.